sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 # Collaboration:
 Specials thanks to Ilyas Habeeb and Te Du:

 I consulted Te Du (a previous CUSP student) to explain the for loop and how to use the Try and Except within it.

 I discussed certain functions, i.e. if statement, with TA Ilyas Habeeb.
 Ilyas also explained the rotation for ticks in plotting function as well the instructions for the Extra Credit section.
+Ilyas also mentioned to me that the py script should cover situations where bus data is not available following running bus format.

 # Other Links Refered:
 For printing information on csv, I used fout.writelines functions: http://www.pitt.edu/~naraehan/python2/reading_writing_methods.html